ment-mx/Prism/README.md

 <h1>ShareableColorPalette</h1>
 A SketchApp plugin that creates an artboard with your "Document Colors Palette's" HEX and rgba values.
-You can either export a pdf to share or a JSON/SASS file with the color values.
+You can either export a pdf to share or a SASS file with the color values.

 <h2>Usage</h2>
 1. Install plugin